Magento 2: Models, Resource Models and Collections in 2026

 The model has no direct access to the database, only the resource models.

-Actually the method does both: If the $isDeleted parameter is specified, it sets the _isDeleted flag value; otherwise, it returns the current flag value.
+Actually, the method does both: If the $isDeleted parameter is specified, it sets the _isDeleted flag value; otherwise, it returns the current flag value.
 The method validateBeforeSave() uses a validator, which contains all the rules to validate the current model.
 It is called by the resource model save() method.

 In the resource model save() method, the _dataSaveAllowed flag can stop saving after the beforeSave() method was called.
 This can be helpful in case some data validation failed.
-The resource models method save() checks saved object and runs updateObject() and saveNewObject(), which of them use \Magento\Framework\DB\Adapter\AdapterInterface object for working with databases.
+The resource models method save() checks the saved object and runs updateObject() and saveNewObject(), which use \Magento\Framework\DB\Adapter\AdapterInterface object for working with databases.
 Mechanism of the method load() is similar:

 Since the model load method will be removed at some point in the future, it is better to use plugins into the resource model load method instead of relying on these events.